Claremont McKenna College

 Claremont McKenna College (CMC) is a private liberal arts college in Claremont, California.
-It has a curricular emphasis on government, economics, public affairs, finance, and international relations.
 CMC is one of the seven members of the Claremont Colleges consortium.

 Established in 1946 as a men's college, CMC was officially incorporated in 1947 and began admitting women in 1976.
-The college focuses primarily on undergraduate education, but in 2007 it established the Robert Day School of Economics and Finance, which offers a master's program in finance.
-Faculty at CMC are noted for exhibiting a more conservative political orientation than those at similar liberal arts institutions.
-As of 2019, there were 1,338 undergraduate students and postgraduate students.
+The college focuses primarily on undergraduate education.
+In 2007, it founded the Robert Day School of Economics and Finance, which offers a master's program in finance.
+Faculty at CMC are noted for exhibiting a more politically conservative orientation than those at similar liberal arts institutions.
+In 2019, there were 1,338 undergraduate students and postgraduate students.

 CMC competes in the NCAA Division III's Southern California Intercollegiate Athletic Conference (SCIAC) conference in a joint athletic program with Harvey Mudd College and Scripps College.
 Notable alumni include prominent politicians and financiers such as Henry Kravis, a significant benefactor of CMC.

 History

 Early history

-Known as Claremont Men’s College at its founding in September 1946, CMC began with seven faculty and an incoming class of 86 students, many of whom were World War II veterans attending college on the G.I.
+Known as Claremont Men's College at its founding in September 1946, CMC began with seven faculty and an incoming class of 86 students, many of them World War II veterans attending college on the G.I.
 Bill.
-Claremont Men's College was the third Claremont College, following Pomona College and Scripps College.
+Claremont Men's College was the third Claremont College, after Pomona College and Scripps College.
 The college's motto is "Crescit cum commercio civitas", or "Civilization prospers with commerce".

 Coeducation

-In 1975, CMC trustees voted to admit women in a two-thirds vote supported by students representing the Associated Students of Claremont Men’s College; the first women admitted to CMC joined in 1976.
+In 1975, CMC trustees voted to admit women in a two-thirds vote supported by students representing the Associated Students of Claremont Men's College; the first women admitted to CMC joined in 1976.
 The move followed a national trend toward coeducation among peer schools.
-CMC president Jack Stark, who led the college during the transition, considered it CMC’s most important moment.
-The women of the earliest classes of CMC are known as "Pioneers" and graduated with degrees that still bore the "Claremont's Mens College" moniker.
+CMC president Jack L. Stark, who led the college during the transition, considered it CMC’s most important moment.
+The women of CMC's earliest classes are known as "Pioneers" and graduated with degrees that still bore the name "Claremont's Mens College".
 In 1981, CMC was renamed Claremont McKenna College in honor of founding trustee Donald McKenna.

 In November 1989, the father of a CMC student hired a stripper to perform in the college’s dining hall, sparking protests among some students.
-Then-CMC president Jack Stark told The New York Times that he did not wish to comment on “whether [the incident] was or was not degrading to women”.
+Then-CMC president Jack Stark told The New York Times he did not wish to comment on whether the incident was "degrading to women".